 PC Cases are Backwards Compatible in Terms of Size

-While a smaller PC cases cannot fit a large form factor motherboard, a larger PC case can fit all the smaller form factor motherboards.
+While a smaller PC case cannot fit a large form-factor motherboard, a more significant PC case can do all the smaller form-factor motherboards.

-Similarly, a mid-tower PC case, particularly intended for ATX motherboards, can fit the smaller sizes mATX and mini-ITX motherboards too.
+Similarly, a mid-tower PC case, mainly intended for ATX motherboards, can also fit the more petite sizes of mATX and mini-ITX motherboards.

 The way this is done is through the positioning of the motherboard standoffs.